Welcome - 6th world congress 2021

 The vibrant city of Maastricht offers the ideal setting for socializing with your colleagues while enjoying the exciting scientific program.
 The oldest city in the Netherlands, settled around the 50 B.C., Maastricht is the second city for number of National monuments after Amsterdam.
 Rests of the Roman walls pervade the city.
 Maastricht is also famous for being the city where the European Community treaty (the Maastricht treaty) has been signed, which can be visited at the Government palace.
-The close-by city of Aachen hosts in its cathedral the rests of Charlemagne and windows painted by Chagall.
+The historical neighboring city of Aachen is famous for its cathedral, which houses the remains of Charlemagne, and the RWTH Aachen University, the world's largest engineering school.
 Right across the border with Belgium, in Liège, you can visit the award-winning moder train station and a bit further north, you can visit Leuven, the oldest univeristy city in the Low Countries (est 1425) and home to the world's largest brewery company.
 Maastricht is at the heart of Europe, from which Brussels can be reach in 1.5 hours, Amsterdam in 2 hours, Paris in 2 hours and half, and London in 3 hours.

 We are looking forward to welcoming you and see you all in Maastricht.

 Prof. dr. Lorenzo Moroni - Chair

 Prof. dr. Stefan Jockenhoevel - Co-Chair

 RWTH University Aachen, Germany